What is Shoulder Impingement?

 These diagnostic tests will allow us to assess the extent of the impingement, identify any underlying causes, and develop an individualized treatment plan tailored to your needs.

-What are the treatments for shoulder impingement?
+What are the treatments for shoulder impingement in Chicago?

 Our board-certified specialists at HSA offer various treatment options to manage shoulder impingement and relieve your symptoms effectively.
 Depending on the severity of your condition, your treatment plan may include: